gentilkiwi/mimikatz/README.md

          * Password : waza1234/
 ...
 ```
-But that's not all! `Crypto`, `Terminal Server`, `Events`, ... lots of informations (in French, _yes_) on http://blog.gentilkiwi.com.
+But that's not all! `Crypto`, `Terminal Server`, `Events`, ... lots of informations in the GitHub Wiki https://github.com/gentilkiwi/mimikatz/wiki or on http://blog.gentilkiwi.com (in French, _yes_).

-If you don't want to build it, binaries are availables on http://blog.gentilkiwi.com/mimikatz
+If you don't want to build it, binaries are availables on https://github.com/gentilkiwi/mimikatz/releases

 ## Quick usage